 A global health plan is a different kind of program you can ask about if you require coverage beyond accident cover for a holiday or trip outside your country.

-There are several insurance companies that provide travel insurance coverage.
+There are plenty of insurance companies that provide travel insurance coverage.
 Research them, read reviews and ratings, and carefully examine and ask questions about what is and isn’t covered when you purchase travel insurance.

-Don’t fail to get travel insurance because you think nothing will happen, because that’s how my friends got hit in the bank account.
-Travel insurance helps millions of people who travel abroad and is well worth the money compared to what it could cost if an emergency occurs and you have to pay for it out of pocket.
+Don’t fail to get travel insurance just because you think nothing will happen, because that’s how my friends got hit in their bank accounts.
+Travel insurance helps millions of people who travel abroad and is well worth the money compared to what it could cost if an emergency occurs and you have to pay for it out of your own pocket.